api-platform/schema-generator/README.md

 # PHP Schema.org Model Scaffolding

-This tool instantly generate a PHP data model from [Schema.org](http://schema.org) vocables.
+This tool instantly generate a PHP data model from [Schema.org](http://schema.org) vocabulary.
 Browse Schema.org, choose the types and properties you need, run our code generator and you're done!
 You get a fully featured PHP data model including:
 * A set of PHP entities with properties, constants (enum values), getters, setters, adders and removers.
 The class hierarchy provided by Schema.org will be translated to a PHP class hierarchy with parents as `abstract` classes.
 The generated